jaimicore/R_utilities/README.md

 Parameters:

     -n : (--network_file)	Network file.
 (Mandatory)
     -c : (--cores)		Number of cores to parallelize the process.
-[Default: 2] -o : (--output_directory)   Output directory to export the results (Mandatory) -r : (random_networks)      Number of random networks.
-[Default: 10] -e : (exclusive)       	Indicates whether the original targets should not be included in the new random targets.
+[Default: 2] -o : (--output_directory)	Output directory to export the results (Mandatory) -r : (--random_networks)	Number of random networks.
+[Default: 10] -e : (--exclusive)		Indicates whether the original targets should not be included in the new random targets.
 [Default: False] Note that this is not applicable always.

 Example: